 Your qualifications and credentials play a major role in your income potential.

 Firstly, the type of credentials you have is essential.
 Not only must they be relevant, but they must also be current.

-Relevant credentials in terms of strength and conditioning include your standard university or college program as well as an accredited certification.
+Relevant credentials in strength and conditioning include your standard university or college program and accredited certification.

 - Sports medicine

 An undergrad or bachelor’s degree will suffice, but to secure top prospects, a master’s degree is recommended.